tainanboy/VoiceNote/README.md

 **VoiceNote** is really a broad-platform app.
 As long as you run it through a Chrome browser it will work.
 No need for installation, disk space or high-end machines.
 It will run smoothly on your PC, desktop, laptop and Chromebook.
 You might try it on your tablets and phones, but it might have issues with some devices.

+## Future work
+Since our Web Speech API only works using localhost or HTTPS.
+We plan to apply for SSL certification and deloy the application on the web that use HTTPS for every external endpoint.